Open-ASAPP/flambe/docs/understanding/experiments.rst

     ...

     resources:
-        data: !cluster path/to/train.csv  # This file is already in all instances of the cluster ...
+        data: !remote path/to/train.csv  # This file is already in all instances of the cluster ...

 When running this example in a cluster, then no ``rsync`` will be involved as flambé assumes the resource path ``path/to/train.csv`` exists in all instances of the cluster.

 .. tip::
-    You can also specify remote URL with the ``!cluster`` tag:
+    You can also specify remote URL with the ``!remote`` tag:

     .. code-block:: yaml